itspawanhere/itspawanhere/README.md

 - 👋 Hi, I’m @itspawanhere
-- 👀 I’m interested in programming, software development, reading books, cricket.
+- 👀 I’m interested in programming, software development, reading books.
-- 🌱 I’m currently learning about linux kernels.
+- 🌱 I’m currently learning about big data systems.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me @itspawanhere on twitter.